Substra/substra/references/sdk.md

 This method is well suited for adding multiple small files only.
 For adding a large amount of data it is recommended to add them one by one.
 It allows a better control in case of failures.

-If data samples with the same content as any of the paths already exists, an `AlreadyExists` exception will be raised.

 **Arguments:**
  - `data (Union[dict, schemas.DataSampleSpec], required)`: data samples to add.
 If it is a dict,